amatgil/Sis-mulador/README.md

 Also, the memory and data memories are separate because I didn't stop to think before I started writing down code.
 Just, like, assume they're the same.
 I'm protecting you from yourself?

+## Roadmap
+Use `as` more (note the sign extension notes when upcasting): https://doc.rust-lang.org/reference/expressions/operator-expr.html#type-cast-expressions